aeternity/protocol/contracts/contracts.md

 - The contract owner creates a contract through posting a **contract creation transaction** on the chain.
 - The contract creation transaction register an account as a contract.
 (One account - one contract)
 - Any user can call an exported function in a contract by posting a  **contract call transaction** on the chain.
-- Contract can be written in a high level language which is compiled to the VM bytecode.
+- Contract can be written in a high level language which is compiled to the VM byte code.

 ## [Contract life cycle examples](./contract_life_cycle.md)

-There is no kill instruction in the Aetherium virutal machine, instead there is a deactivation instruction.
+There is no kill instruction in the Aeternity virtual machine, instead there is a deactivation instruction.
 When a contract is disabled it can only be called from other contracts already created on the chain.
 One can not create a new contract on the chain that calls a disabled contract neither directly nor indirectly.